skylight-hq/skylight.digital/_blog_posts/mentor_protege_search.md

 - A proven track record of building first-rate digital products (such as [TalkTo](/work/talkto/)) and leading high-caliber digital teams (such as [18F Consulting](/work/18f-consulting/));
 - Unique first-hand experience working with multiple agencies on their digital transformation initiatives, particularly the Department of Homeland Security;
 - A solid understanding of the government's digital landscape, including trends and technologies;
-- Excellent relationships both within and outside of government;
+- Excellent relationships both within and outside of government; and
-- A [certified HUBZone status](/about/#hubzone), which grants us privileged access to federal contract opportunities; and
+- A [certified HUBZone status](/about/#hubzone), which grants us privileged access to federal contract opportunities;
-- We're humble, considerate, appreciative, and hard-working people who are deeply passionate about delivering great results for the public.

 If you're interested in exploring a mentor-protégé relationship, please reach out to Chris Cairns at <a href="mailto:chris@skylight.digital">chris@skylight.digital</a>.